Kandos, New South Wales: Migrants helped build Kandos

 Many migrants contributed to the growth of Kandos.
 The first chairman (James Angus), managing director (Frank Oakden), works manager (Floyd Richards), chief engineer (Vilhelm Langevad) and architect (Stanley Jeffreys) were all migrants.
 In the 1920s migrants opened businesses and worked for the company.
 It is estimated that around 400 newly arrived migrants, mainly refugees, were living in and around Kandos in the 1950s and 1960s, coming mainly from Eastern Europe including Poland, Italy, Slovenia, Greece, Ukraine, Estonia, Hungary and Lithuania.
 Today, migrants from the Middle East and Asia make an important contribution.
 The clock in the main street was donated by a group of migrants, who were naturalised in 1958.

 Cement Factory

-An ariel shot of the Kandos Cement Works.

 The Kandos Cement Works, which is what the town itself was built to facilitate, was closed by Cement Australia in September 2011 due to the factory becoming outdated by modern standards in cement production.
 After its closure, the cement factory was partially used as a storage facility in its office area, and the cement production area went abandoned.
 The Cement Works was sold by Cabmon Property in 2025 with the intention of being re-purposed to make bio-methanol.

-Urban exploration

-Urban explorers, both local and from out of town, began exploring and later damaging the Cement Works following its closure in 2011.
-Security was later implemented in order to prevent further damage.